fehawen/arch-guide/docs/XPS.md

 $ nvim /etc/vconsole.conf
 </pre>

-Edit the necessary line with your preferred layout (again, Swedish for me).
+Edit the necessary line with your preferred layout (again, Swedish for example).

 <pre>
 $ KEYMAP=sv-latin1